mgaray99/final_team02/README.md

       all textures as black boxes to let the user know that something is wrong
-* Deleting a button config file for a particular scene and then running the program will display at the top of that scene "Failed to load buttons!" but will not crash the program (the buttons won't be there though)
+* Deleting a button config file for a particular scene and then running the program will display at the top of that scene "Failed to load buttons!" but will not crash the program (the buttons won't be there for that scene though)
 * Our error messages are pulled from language files in ./src/resources/resourcebundles and thus will be displayed in other languages if the user has chosen to run the program in those languages
-* Our test library was extensive for this project too, with all of us wanting to make sure that our code worked.
+* Our test library was extensive.
 We finished with 148 tests in the final stretches of our project, achieving the 80% line coverage target discussed in class and exceeding it with a final coverage of 85%.

 ### Notes/Assumptions